Lancaster correlation -- a new dependence measure linked to maximum correlation: Introduction

 $\tilde Y$ is defined analogously to $\tilde X$, and $\Phi$ denotes the distribution function of the standard normal and $F_X$ and $F_Y$ are the distribution functions of $X$ and $Y$, respectively.
 If $X$ and $Y$ have continuous marginal distributions such that the distribution of $(\tilde X, \tilde Y)$ falls into the class discussed in \citet{sarmanov1967probabilistic}, then actually $\rhoam(X,Y) = \rhom(X,Y)$, otherwise, $\rhoam(X,Y)$ is a lower bound for $\rhom(X,Y)$.
 For general distributions, $\rhoam(X,Y)$ measures the linear correlation between $\tilde X$ and $\tilde Y$ as well as between their squares.
 As we shall illustrate numerically this suffices to capture most of $\rhom(X,Y)$ for a variety of distributions.
 Also note that $\rpear(\tilde X, \tilde Y)$ is closely related to the Spearman correlation coefficient, with scores from the normal quantile function in the spirit of the van der Waerden test \citep{van1952order}.
 Such transformations are known under various names, e.g. rank-based inverse normal in psychology \citep{beasley2009,bishara2017}.
-We propose a rank-based estimator for $\rhoam(X,Y)$, together with a second correlation coefficient with a simple moment standardization and an empirical moment-based estimator.
-Both have tractable asymptotic distributions, and numerical experiments show good coverage properties of confidence intervals based on asymptotics and the covariance bootstrap.
-The power of asymptotic as well as permutation tests for independence based on our correlation measures compares favorably in simulations to various competitors, including distance correlation \citep{szekely2007measuring}, the rank coefficient for functional dependence by \citet{chatterjee2021new} or the $\tau^*$ - coefficient of \citet{bergsma2014consistent}.